Reading Educator Portfolio

 Personal Philosophy: Reading Development

-My philosophy of reading development is grounded in the recognition that reading is a complex, strategic process in which readers actively interact with text, employ a range of strategies during interaction, and draw on prior knowledge and understanding of the world in order to (co-)construct meaning.
+My philosophy of reading development is grounded in the recognition that reading is a complex, multidimensional, and strategic process in which readers actively interact with text, employ a range of strategies during interaction, and draw on prior knowledge and understanding of the world in order to (co-)construct meaning.
 Reading is not only a decoding activity but also a meaning-making process in which learners interact with texts, apply strategies, engage in critical thinking, and are able to apply what they read in meaningful contexts.

 My approach to reading development is informed by the Science of Reading, including Gough and Tunmer’s (1986) Simple View of Reading and Scarborough’s (2001) Reading Rope, which emphasize that reading comprehension emerges through the interaction between decoding skills and language comprehension.
 While my instructional context primarily involves English language learners (ELLs) and secondary-level readers who often demonstrate adequate decoding skills, the Queen’s AQ Reading Part I course has reinforced the importance of explicit, systematic instruction across all components of reading when gaps are present, regardless of learner age.